 Promote Social Workers on Social Media

-Managers can use various social media platforms to promote their team’s work or profile individual social workers.
-The NASW social media toolkit offers a number of tips and suggestions for Twitter, Instagram, LinkedIn, and more.
+Managers can use various social media platforms to promote their teams’ work or profile individual social workers.
+The NASW social media toolkit offers several tips and suggestions for Twitter, Instagram, LinkedIn, and others.

 Donate to Charity